garryyao/gulp-polymer-expr/readme.md

  * `_.sortBy(users, ['join', 'age'])`

 ## Overview
-Polymer [data binding system](https://www.polymer-project.org/1.0/docs/devguide/data-system) use **paths** and **observable changes** as the fundamental building blocks which gives a performant result, it also unified both single-way and two-way data flow using a singe annotation syntax.
+Polymer [data binding system](https://www.polymer-project.org/1.0/docs/devguide/data-system) has a limitation that only *property path* and *computed func/property* is allowed in place, although this principle is good as a fundamental building blocks that gives good performant result, productivity-wise,  it is insufficient where in most cases where simple path is insufficient and computed property is a boilerplate code to write, even all you need is as simple as  `[[ index+1 ]]` .

-Productivity-wise,  it is insufficient where in most cases where simple path annotation is not enough when you need to resort to **computed bindings** which turns out to be somehow verbose even all you need is simply  `[[ index+1 ]]`  - So this add-on is to support for inline JavaScript expression that is widely flavored in [many](http://docs.ractivejs.org/0.8/expressions) [other](https://vuejs.org/v2/guide/syntax.html#Using-JavaScript-Expressions) MVVM systems.
+Purpose of this plugin is to enable you using inline JavaScript expression that are widely adopted in [many](http://docs.ractivejs.org/0.8/expressions) [other](https://vuejs.org/v2/guide/syntax.html#Using-JavaScript-Expressions) MVVM systems.

 ### Which kind of expression?